jonmayer/advent2020/README.md

 ## Lessons

-A miniblog of neat things I've learned:
+A miniblog of Rust quirks and lessons that I've learned.

+# 2020-12-04

 * I wrote my own `icargo` wrapper to combine iwatch and cargo, but it would be great if this was a built-in.
 (Maybe I'll look at the cargo source and